Quantum Safe-Set Bayesian Optimization for Quality Improvement in Fuselage Assembly: Introduction

 \section{Introduction}

 Over the past century, the materials utilized in the aerospace industry have evolved from traditional wood and metal to advanced composite materials.
-Composite materials, such as fiberglass-reinforced plastics, offer substantial benefits over their predecessors.
-These advantages include a higher specific modulus, exceptional corrosion resistance, and ease of manufacturing.
-In recent aerospace manufacturing, large foundational components are first produced and subsequently assembled to construct an entire aircraft.
-For instance, multiple fuselage sections are manufactured independently in the factory and subsequently joined together.
-A critical challenge during this assembly process is the presence of mismatches between the sections being joined.
-These dimensional errors can critically undermine the structural stability of the aircraft.
-Therefore, precise shape control is crucial to maintaining the integrity and reliability of the aerospace industry.
+Composite materials, such as fiberglass-reinforced plastics, offer substantial benefits over their predecessors, including higher specific modulus, exceptional corrosion resistance, and ease of manufacturing.
+In modern aerospace manufacturing, large foundational components are first produced independently and then assembled to construct an entire aircraft.
+For instance, multiple fuselage sections are manufactured separately in the factory and subsequently joined together.
+A critical challenge during this assembly process is the presence of a dimensional gap between the sections being joined.
+Such a gap can undermine the structural stability of the aircraft.
+Therefore, precise shape control is crucial to maintaining the integrity and reliability of aerospace structures.

-Shape control during fuselage assembly typically involves the installation of force-controlled actuators placed along the edges of fuselage sections to correct shape distortions by applying either pulling or pushing forces.
+Shape control during fuselage assembly typically involves the installation of force-controlled actuators along the edges of fuselage sections to correct shape distortions by applying either pulling or pushing forces.
 The optimal number and positioning of these actuators are determined through experimental design procedures.
-Fig. \ref{fig:fuselage} provides a schematic illustration of the shape adjustment, highlighting how one fuselage section remains fixed while the adjacent section is precisely aligned using multiple isometric actuators.
-These actuators are adjusted to minimize the gaps between sections, with their forces set in the radial direction within the fuselage's coordinate system either inward (push) or outward (pull).
+Fig. \ref{fig:fuselage} provides a schematic illustration of the shape control process, highlighting how one fuselage section remains fixed while the adjacent section is precisely aligned using multiple force-controlled actuators.
+These actuators are adjusted to minimize the gaps between sections, with their forces set in the radial direction within the fuselage coordinate system either inward (push) or outward (pull).
+In addition to reducing dimensional gap, the applied actuator forces must also satisfy the structural safety requirement.
+Since the fuselage sections are made of composite materials, excessive or improper force combinations may cause material failure.
+Therefore, the force combinations are constrained by the Tsai–Wu failure criterion \citep{tsai1971general}, which is used in this study to ensure that only structurally safe loading conditions are considered during shape control.